 - Look for at least one opportunity every week in which you can pamper your partner.

-- Tell your partner 1 thing about you that they would not know (something from your past, a new thought you have had, something that is concerning you).
+- Tell your partner 1 thing about you they would not know (something from your past, a new thought you have had, something that is concerning you).

 - Assess the positive to negative ratio of interactions (e.g. smiles vs frowns, compliments vs complaints) in your closest relationships.
 John Gottman a key researcher on intimate relationships has found that at least a ratio of 5:1 is necessary for healthy relationships.